zentrum-lexikographie/dwdsmor/README.md

    word-formation rules for written German.

-While the DWDSmor grammar for word-formation is still work in progress, its inflection grammar is very comprehensive.
+While the DWDSmor grammar for word-formation is still work in progress, its inflection grammar is pretty comprehensive.
 The inflection grammar as well as the lexicon format are based on (heavily modified) code from [SMORLemma](https://github.com/rsennrich/SMORLemma), which in turn is derived from the Stuttgart Morphology